 Revolting in the Body and Mind

-Because of our programming, and because it is the body who eventually triggers the mind to act, the chances of a revolt against necrocapitalism, not to mention a successful one at that, are limited.
-But any honest, genuine revolt doesn’t ignite based on its chances of success.
-It takes place on purely ideological grounds, sometimes in full awareness that it will largely fail, yet manage to leave a crucial legacy behind it for the next revolution.
+But any honest, genuine revolt doesn’t begin based on its chances of success.
+It is the result of a boiling point having been reached, whether this is in the body, the mind, or both.
+Revolt can take place on purely ideological grounds, sometimes in full awareness that it will largely fail, yet manage to leave a crucial legacy behind it for the next revolt to build upon.
 “Heroes” prefer to go down fighting not because they want to sacrifice themselves, but because the only valid form of existence they recognise is one where they are free.
 This requires both courage, and the disturbing, yet liberating realisation that they have been slaves all their lives.

 George is an author, researcher, molecular biologist and food scientist.
-You can follow him on Twitter @99blackbaloons

 3 thoughts on “Revolting in the Body and Mind